coupa/sand-ruby/README.md

 ### Client

-Sand::Client has the `check_request` method which can perform retry when encountering 401 responses from the service.
+Sand::Client has the `request` method which can perform retry when encountering 401 responses from the service.
 This should be the primary method to use for a client.

 Both the Sand::Client and Sand::Service classes have the `token` method that gets an OAuth token from authentication service.
 If a cache store is available and the token is found in cache, it will return this token and not retrieving the token from the authentication service.